AndyAnderson8/Aqua-Sniper/README.md

       ]
     }
     ```

-3. **Running the sniper**: To get started with the bot, simply run the `RUN.bat` file.
-This script will not only automatically check and install any necessary Python packages but also initiate the bot immediately after the setup.
-Use this script each time you want to start the bot.
+3. **Install Required Packages**: Make sure you have Python and pip installed.
+Then, install the necessary packages:

+    ```bash
+    pip install -r requirements.txt
     ```

-    ./RUN.bat
+4. **Running the sniper**: Launch the `sniper.py` file, and let the tool do the rest.

+    ```bash
+    python sniper.py
     ```

 ## Safety & Security